Inside Google Ads Ecom Lab: Q2 2026 Community Update

 The single-asset-group PMax problem

-The most common structural issue across Q2 teardowns: all products in one PMax campaign, one asset group, no listing-group rules beyond the default "All products."
+The most common structural issue across Q2 member questions: all products in one PMax campaign, one asset group, no listing-group rules beyond the default "All products."

 This structure forces Smart Bidding to bid on a blended margin across the entire catalogue.
 It cannot distinguish between the 60% margin hero product and the 18% margin clearance line.
 Budget flows to the highest-volume products, which are often not the highest-margin products.